nirajp82/Tools/WireShark.md

 ## Common Filtering Commands

-These are some common commands used to filter packets in Wireshark:

-Certainly!
-Below is the table format for your **Wireshark filter examples**, including detailed descriptions for each filter:

----

-## Common Filtering Commands

 | **Usage**                          | **Filter Syntax**                                       | **Description**                                                                                                                                                     |
 |------------------------------------|---------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Wireshark Filter by IP**         | `ip.addr == 10.10.50.1`                                 | Matches packets where the **IP address** (source or destination) is **10.10.50.1**.
 Useful for filtering traffic to or from a specific IP address.               |